quinn-toolbox/gailbot/README.md

 1. Install ffmpeg either:

-a) Using the [homebrew](https://brew.sh) packaging system
+a) Using the [homebrew](https://brew.sh) packaging system:
+* brew install ffmpeg

 b) Using the binary:
 * Download the installer from: https://www.ffmpeg.org/download.html
 * Intall the tar file on the webpage using the instructions.
 * Version required: 4.0.1 or later for Mac OSX.

-2. Install the CLAN editor:
+2. Download and install the CLAN editor and CAfont from TalkBank:
 * https://talkbank.org/software/

 3. Build prerequisites